Experimental Assortments for Choice Estimation and Nest Identification: Introduction

 \subsection{Numerical Results}

-\paragraph{Comparing experiment designs.} We compare our deliberate experiment design to several baselines including randomized assortments, replicating the numerical framework of \citet{berbeglia2022comparative}.
-The default setting in \citet{berbeglia2022comparative} considers a mis-specified ground-truth choice model over 10 items.
-We show that by changing their random assortments (of sizes 3--6) to our deliberate experiment design, the soft Root Mean Square Error ($\RMSEsoft$) is consistently reduced, under 10 different settings from their paper that combine an estimated choice model (Exponomial, MNL, Latent-class MNL, Nested Logit, or Markov Chain) with a data size.
-The reduction in $\RMSEsoft$ can be as much as 5.1\%, generally being more significant for small data sizes.
+\paragraph{Comparing experiment designs.} Following the numerical framework of \citet{berbeglia2022comparative}, we compare our deliberate experiment design with several baselines, including randomized assortments.
+We first consider their mis-specified setting where the ground-truth choice model over 10 items follows a distribution over ranked lists.
+Holding the number of experimental assortments fixed, we replace their random assortments of sizes 3--6 with our design while leaving the downstream estimation procedure unchanged.
+Across 10 settings from their paper that vary the estimated choice model (Exponomial, MNL, Latent-class MNL, Nested Logit, or Markov Chain) and the data size, our design consistently lowers $\RMSEsoft$, with reductions up to 5.5\%, generally for smaller data sizes.
+In this mis-specified setting, we also demonstrate the improvement from using our nest identification algorithm for Nested Logit.

-The previous comparison assumes that the random design draws the same number of experimental assortments as our design.
-If the random design can draw more random assortments, then it can beat our design under large data sizes, while holding the total number of observations the same.
-That being said, if we change to a well-specified setting where both the ground-truth and estimated choice models are Markov Chain, then our experiment design is best across data sizes, even compared to \textit{individualized} random assortments.
-The reduction in $\RMSEsoft$ can be as much as 17.2\%, under smaller data sizes.
+When random designs are allowed to draw more distinct assortments under the same total observation budget, they can outperform ours for larger data sizes.
+However, in well-specified settings where the estimated choice model agrees with the ground truth, our design can be the best across data sizes, even compared to \textit{individualized} random assortments.
+The reduction in $\RMSEsoft$ can be as much as 16.9\%, being most significant under smaller data sizes.

-\paragraph{Comparing nest identification pipelines.} We compare our nest identification algorithm under our experiment design to the nest identification algorithm of \citet{benson2016relevance} under their experiment design.
-Assuming Nested Logit ground truths, our pipeline has massively better estimation, reducing the $\RMSEsoft$ by as much as 50\%.
-The main gain comes from experiment design---their pipeline offers assortments of sizes 2 and 3, which provide less information than our assortments of size $n/2$.
-When we test their nest identification algorithm combined with our experiment design, it can actually outperform our nest identification algorithm under small data sizes, because it aggregates observations across assortments, reducing variance.
-However, this introduces bias, leading to worse performance for large data.
+\paragraph{Comparing nest identification pipelines.} We compare our full pipeline to that of \citet{benson2016relevance}.
+Under Nested Logit ground truths, our pipeline reduces $\RMSEsoft$ by as much as 46\%, mainly because our assortments have size approximately $n/2$ and reveal richer substitution information than \citet{benson2016relevance}'s size-2 or size-3 assortments.
+When paired with our experiment design, their identification algorithm can perform comparably to ours under small data sizes by aggregating observations across assortments and reducing variance.
+However, this aggregation introduces bias, leading to worse performance for large data.